kubeflow/website/content/en/docs/gke/deploy/delete-cli.md

   export KF_DIR=<path to your Kubeflow application directory>
   ```

+- The `${MGMT_DIR}` environment variable contains the path to
+  your management directory, which holds your management cluster configuration
+  files.
+For example, `~/kf-deployments/management/`.

 ## Deleting your Kubeflow cluster

 1. To delete the applications running in the Kubeflow namespace, remove that namespace: